 Changing my morning routine was non-negotiable – I needed to use it to boost my serotonin levels ready for a busy day ahead teaching at the university, so I re-set my motherhood-mindset and empowered the kids to take care of themselves more.
 They were very capable.
 However, like many modern mothers the world over, I was locked into doing most things at home to get them out the door to school.
 Slowly I changed this.
 I began to get them to make their lunches the night before and I made mine too.
 Something I hadn’t done for decades.

 In my lunch every day, went TRYPTOPHAN-RICH FOODS – this important nutrient boosts serotonin.
 The more I began to understand the connection between menopause, gut health, tryptophan and serotonin production, the more I focused on this important nutrient.
-Because it’s absorbed in the small intestine, I also focused on my gut health [which is in both of the MyMT™ programmes].
+Because it’s absorbed in the small intestine, I also focused on my gut health [and I have a module about how to turn around gut-health, which is in both of the MyMT™ programmes].
 Tryptophan rich foods not only help to make serotonin, but they also help to make your sleep hormone, melatonin.
 It’s why, if you want to help to turn around your sleep, the type of food you eat and when you eat it, is important too.

 Foods that are high in TRYPTOPHAN need to be included in your daily diet when you are going through menopause.
 Then you also need good gut health to be able to absorb all of this lovely tryptophan.
-That’s why in the MyMT Food Section of the programmes, you’ll learn to include these foods:
+That’s why in the MyMT™ Food Guide, you’ll learn to include these foods:

 – Almonds, cashew nuts